kevinhartman/CSharpDocRewriter/README.md

 ### Save file
 By default, a savestate is created in the current working directory.

-Set `REWRITER_SAVE_LOCATION` to a custom Windows file path, if desired.
+Set env `REWRITER_SAVE_LOCATION` to a custom Windows file path, if desired.

 ## Requirements
 Only runs on Windows with **Ubuntu** Windows Subsystem for Linux (WSL) installed.